Symbols

 General Design Rules for End Plate Connections

-• If there is no axial load on the joint, total tensile and compressive forces are equal and opposite in both flange, so that total force creates a force pair.
+If there is no axial load on the connection, total tensile and compressive forces are equal and opposite in both flanges, so that total force creates a force pair.
+It is accepted that the center of rotation is in the center of the compression flange.

-Column / Beam Splice Connections Design Rules
+Column/Beam Splice Connections Design Rules

-AISC 358-16 Design Acceptance
+AISC 358-16 Design Criteria

-• The required bending moment strength Mu and the required shear strength Vu on the column face of the joints are calculated over the plastic joints at the end of the beam.
+The required bending moment strength Mu and the required shear strength Vu on the column face of the joints are calculated over the plastic joints at the end of the beam.
 The formulas in the image below are used in the design.